kzu/mono-nugetized/README.md

    use as a baseline.
 2. Replace the assembly and filename with the one you will include in the nuget package.
-3. Update [build.proj](https://github.com/kzu/mono-nugetized/blob/master/build.proj) to include a new `NuGetize` item for the assembly to nugetize, including a `Description` metadata to include in the package.
+3. Update [build.proj](https://github.com/kzu/mono-nugetized/blob/master/build.proj) to include a new `NuGetize` item for the assembly to nugetize, including a `Description` metadata to include in the package and any other packaging metadata you want to override from the defaults (i.e. `PackageReleaseNotes`, `PackageProjectUrl`, etc.).